knative/test-infra/scripts/README.md

 ## Using the `performance-tests.sh` helper script

 This is a helper script for Knative performance test scripts.
+In combination with specific Prow jobs, it can automatically manage the environment for running benchmarks jobs for each repo.
 To use it:

 1. Source the script.